 o- Transplanting stress:

-Lack of water supply, nutrients supply, late mulching, and shading can create various tomato problems and reduce plant growth after transplanting.
+Lack of water supply, nutrient supply, late mulching, and shading can create various tomato problems and reduce plant growth after transplanting.

 p- Tomato plants wilting: